markcerqueira/markcerqueira.github.com/_posts/2019/2019-12-16-management-systems-calendaring.md

 ---
 layout: post
-title: "Management Systems - Time Management via Color-Coded Calendar"
+title: "Managing Management - Time Management via Color-Coded Calendar"
 description: ""
 category:
-tags: [management systems, engineering management, twitch]
+tags: [managing management, engineering management, twitch]
 ---

 This past summer at Twitch I went from working with our Viewer Experience team to owning all viewer-side features on mobile.
 This meant working with another team, Viewer Engagement.
 In preparation for this increase in scope and team size my manager asked me to look at where I was spending time to ensure I could continue to deliver on all my responsibilities.